asyncapi/java-spring-cloud-stream-template/README.md

 This template has been tested with Kafka, RabbitMQ and Solace.

-The Spring Cloud Stream microservice generated using this template will be an _almost ready to run_ Spring Boot app.
-The microservice will contain a java class, by default _Application.java_, which includes methods which publish or subscribe events as defined in the AsyncAPI document.
+The Spring Cloud Stream microservice generated using this template will be an _ready to run_ Spring Boot app.
+By default, the microservice will contain a java class, _Application.java_, which includes methods to publish or subscribe events as defined in the AsyncAPI document.
 These generated methods include Supplier, Consumer and Function functional interfaces from the [java.util.function](https://docs.oracle.com/javase/8/docs/api/java/util/function/package-summary.html) package.
 These methods will already be pre-configured to publish to and consume from the channels as defined in the AsyncAPI.
 This configuration is located in the `spring.cloud.stream` section of the generated application.yml file.

 Note that this template ignores the 'Servers' section of AsyncAPI documents.
 The main reason for this is because SCSt does not directly work with messaging protocols.
 Protocols are implementation details specific to binders, and SCSt applications need not know or care which protocol is being used.